 Favorite Flavor-Enhancers: The Acids!

 My mother always kept a bottle each of white and red balsamic vinegar in the fridge.
-She especially loved the white, as do I. Add a few shakes of white balsamic vinegar to the marinade for an extra flavor burst.
+She especially loved the white.
+Add a few shakes of white to the marinade for an extra burst of flavor.

 Other Foods That Are Good To Serve At A Cookout

 “Croatian Cheese” a Flavorful and Exotic Appetizer Made with Feta and Goat Cheese

 The Classic Pimiento Cheese Sandwich

 Follow my photos of vegetables growing, backyard chickens hanging out, and dinner preparations on Instagram at JudysChickens.

 Never miss a post: sign up to become a follower of the Blog.